Prevention of plagiarism

 • Parts of the text are copied from the writer’s own previous work without this being clearly declared (so-called self-plagiarism).

-• Submitting another person's work under your own name but with the authorisation of the other author (collusion) is not permitted and will result in consequences for both parties.
+• Submitting the work of another author under one’s own name, even with the permission of the original author (a.k.a. collusion), is not permitted and will result in consequences for both parties.

 Consequences of plagiarism

-Submitting a scientific paper or solution that was not personally written or that incorporates information and findings from third-party sources constitutes a disciplinary offence and will result in disciplinary proceedings in accordance with the ETH Zurich Ordinance on Disciplinary Measures of 10 November 2020 (SR 414.138.1).
-Detailed information on these proceedings and their jurisdiction can be found on the disciplinary affairs website.
+Plagiarism, ghostwriting, and the unauthorised, undeclared use of generative artificial intelligence technology constitute deception of the readership with regard to the origin of the text and may invoke disciplinary proceedings as per the ETH Zurich Ordinance on Disciplinary Measures of 10 November 2020 (SR 414.138.1).
+Detailed information on these proceedings and their jurisdiction can be found on the Disciplinary affairs website.

 Obvious types of plagiarism